SmartPracticeschool/llSPS-INT-2267-Predicting-Life-Expectancy-using-Machine-Learning/README.md

-The YouTube vedio link for demonstration of the project is https://youtu.be/5ePYND4Dfag.
+The YouTube vedio link for DEMONSTRATION of the project is https://youtu.be/5ePYND4Dfag.

+The YouTube vedio link for FEEDBACK VEDIO is https://youtu.be/yTrslhnaRaI